MichaelGit-beep/learining/k8s/broadcast-job.md

 ttlSecondsAfterFinished
 Run a BroadcastJob that each Pod computes a pi, with ttlSecondsAfterFinished set to 30.
-The job will be deleted in 30 seconds after it is finished.
+The job will be deleted in 30 seconds after it is finished and or in any case it will be deleted after 6500 sec

 cat <<EOF | kubectl apply -f -
 apiVersion: apps.kruise.io/v1alpha1